Adsorption of Lattice Polymers with Quenched Topologies: Properties of rings and trees

 We note that Proposition \ref{prop.MNeqmu} disproves a conjecture of Janse van Rensburg and Rechnitzer \cite{RR} which said that for all sufficiently large $N$, the commonest knot type is a product of some number of left-handed and right-handed trefoils.
 To see why the conjecture cannot be true, observe that all such knots lack a figure-8 knot (called $4_1$ in the standard knot table), for example, and hence polygons with only trefoils are contained in an exponentially small subset of all self-avoiding polygons, by Corollary 2.5 of \cite{SSW}.
 This contradicts Proposition \ref{prop.MNeqmu}.
 This argument also shows that the knot type $K$ that maximizes $|\mathcal{R}_N[K]|$ must become more complex as $N$ increases.

 For the same reason, for any {\em fixed} knot type $K$, the size of $\mathcal{R}_N[K]$ is exponentially smaller than $|\overline{\mathcal{R}}_N|$.
 This leads to an open question of long standing.
 Define $\mu[K]$ to be $\lim_{N\rightarrow\infty} |\mathcal{R}_N[K]|^{1/N}$ if this limit exists.
 This limit exists when $K$ is the unknot $0_1$ \cite{Pip}, essentially because the product of two unknots is an unknot.
-It is not known whether this limit exits for any other knot type $K$, but it is conjectured to exist and equal $\mu[0_1]$ for every fixed $K$.
+It is not known whether this limit exists for any other knot type $K$, but it is conjectured to exist and equal $\mu[0_1]$ for every fixed $K$.
+(It is not hard to show that the lim inf is greater than or equal to $\mu[0_1]$ \cite{Whi}.)
+See \cite{OTJW} for intuition and numerical support for this conjecture.

 In contrast to Proposition \ref{prop.MNeqmu}, it turns out that the largest tree topology is an exponentially small fraction of all trees.
 To see this, we shall use the following result.

 \begin{prop}[Trees] $M_N(\mathcal{T}) \,\leq \, N (2d)(2d-1)^{N-2}$ for every $N\geq 2$. \end{prop} \textbf{Proof:} Let $g$ be an abstract tree in $\mathcal{G}_N^T$.
 We need to bound the number of ways to embed $g$ into $\mathbb{L}^d$ so that the origin is one of its sites.